T. J. Houshmandzadeh: Cincinnati Bengals

+In Week 3 of the 2004 season, against the Baltimore Ravens, Housmandzadeh had seven receptions for 116 receiving yards.
+In Week 12, against the Cleveland Browns, he had two receiving touchdowns in the 58–48 victory.
+In Week 13, in another game against Baltimore, he had ten receptions for 171 yards and one touchdown in the 27–26 victory.
+In Week 14, against the New England Patriots, he had 12 receptions for 145 receiving yards.
+In the 2004 season, Houshmandzadeh had 73 receptions for 978 receiving yards and four receiving touchdowns in 16 games and 13 starts.

 "They're both unique", says former Bengals quarterback Carson Palmer of Johnson and Houshmandzadeh.
 "They do completely different things well and complement each other perfectly.
 T. J.'s a physical guy; a physical blocker, physical when he gets the ball.
 He's like (the Pittsburgh Steelers') Hines Ward."